nadeo/trackmania-doc/docs/club/activities/track-uploads.md

-# What are Track Uploads
+# What are Track Uploads?

 The *Track Uploads* activity can be used to share tracks with either the public or members of the club.